SKLEC-LAOLee/GS-Package/README.md

 - see `demo.m`
   all the settings are integrated in a structure variable "userSettings".
 - Definitions of "userSettings"
-- A quick and simple guide: "GS-Package快速入门.pdf" ``userSettings.``
+- A quick and simple guide: "./manual/QuickIn.pdf" ``userSettings.``
   - ``sampleSettingFileName``: sample settings information file
   - ``dataPath``: full path of the raw data files